This is Information Sheet 295 (INFO 295).

 - operate custodial or depository services other than investor directed portfolios services.

-You will need to select to provide the financial services to retail clients and if applicable, to wholesale clients.
-Further information about understanding your clients and whether a person is a retail or wholesale client is provided in RG 1 at RG 1.39 – RG 1.43.
+You will need to select the relevant authorisations to provide the financial services to retail clients and if applicable, to wholesale clients.
+Further information about understanding your clients and whether a person is a retail or wholesale client is provided in RG 1 at RG 1.39–RG 1.43.

 * When completing your online licence application, as there is no existing category for employee entitlement schemes, you will need to select the authorisation to deal in, and to provide advice (if applicable) on, the financial product ‘managed investment schemes excluding investor directed portfolio (IDPS)’.